yovisto/kea-wiki-extraction/README.md

 - **Norm data** (e.g. GND, VIAF, etc.)
 - **Categories**

-The labels are generated from the article name, anchor texts of links between articles, redirects and disambiguation pages.
-The links are extracted e.g. to build a PageLink graph.
+The labels are generated from the article names, anchor texts of links between articles, redirects and disambiguation pages.

-For compatibility reasons we're running the script in an Ubuntu Docker container (cf. `run.sh`).
+We're running the script in an Ubuntu Docker container (cf. `run.sh`).
 The actual script `wiki-extraction.sh` can be found in the `work` directory.

-After running `run.sh` the following data will be output
+After running `run.sh` the following data will be output:

 - ``labels.txt``containing the labels: The first column represents the entity, the second column represets the label.
 The columns are separated by whitespace.
 Whitespace within each item is replaced by underscore.
 - ``links.txt`` contains the links between entities.
 The columns are separated by whitespace.